How To Build a Worm Farm For the Garden in 10 Easy Steps

 - Add around 2-4 cups of soil to the bin, sprinkling it throughout.

 - Next, place a dry piece of newspaper over top.
-This will maintain the right moisture level, keep fruit flies away, and prevent odors from escaping the bin.
+This will maintain the right moisture level in your worm farm, keep fruit flies away, and prevent odors from escaping the bin.

 - Add a cover to your bin made of plastic, cloth or plywood, but leave the lid ajar or drill holes in the bin to maintain airflow.